nvaccess/nvda/source/comInterfaces/readme.md

 To remedy this, the file is then processed by `comInterfaces_sconscript` to extract the module name and replace the import statement with a more elaborate approach which includes a fallback for the purposes of IDEs and tools.

+Only UIAutomation.py is not generated, UIA has historically been updated regularly and the version on Appveyor build servers could not be guaranteed.